tjroeder/git_homework/thoughts.md

 1. Shoutout to my significant other for the love, support while I was completing the Colorado Trail in the month of August.
 I couldn't have done it without you.

-This is just some notes from session 3 github practice.
+This is just some notes from practice.